 2. Record transactions

 Record each transaction (billing customers, receiving cash from customers, paying vendors, etc.) daily or weekly, depending on volume.
-Although recording transactions manually or in Microsoft Excel sheets is acceptable, it is probably easier to use small business accounting software like QuickBooks.
+Although recording transactions manually or in a digital spreadsheet is acceptable, it is probably easier to use a small business accounting software like QuickBooks.
 The benefits and control far outweigh the cost.

 3. Document and file receipts